-- Snap photos with the volume button – this can help you gain better control over your phone and not loose your desired subject by trying to push the screen.
+- Snap photos with the volume button – this can help you gain better control over your phone and not lose your desired subject by trying to push the screen.

 - Use the burst mode to take action shots – this will allow you to pick the best picture from your moving target.

-- **If using side volume button, it will take picture after picture until you lift your finger off of button
+- If using the side volume button, it will take picture after picture until you lift your finger off of the button

 - Your Android phones will have variations in camera settings between your different brands, but the following basic settings should apply to all.
 Look for the universal “gear” icon once you enter your camera app to adjust settings.